StealtherThreat/SolusJS/README.md

 ## Getting Started

 ### Directory Structure
-Although you can create your structure in any way you want keeping in mind the modules directory is in the root folder, it is still recommended to create your project as below.
+Although you can create your structure in any way you want keeping in mind the modules directory is in root, it is still recommended to create your project as below.
 ```
 you_web_application/
 ├── css